mtcextendee/mautic-form-actions-bundle/README.md

 - `{{ formfield.email|split('@')|last }}` - domain of provider from email address - string after @
 - `{{ formfield.email|split('@')|first }}` - string before @ from email address

 Of course, you are able to process data with any twig feature, you are able to transform/truncate data etc.

-#### Allowed tags in syntax
+#### Allowed custom tags in syntax

 - {{ formfield.alias }}  - any field from submitted form
 - {{ contactfield.alias }} - any contact fields